anttiluode/DaFuc/README.md

 ## What it is?

 Think Fractal ball around big bang with chocolate wafer inspired super weights that add complexity to normal weights.

+Now with added attention mechanism.
+I just asked Claude to think of the node 1 as a sort of phone book that keeps tabs of the child nodes and can hooke em up if they fire together.
+So they can..
+Wire together.
+Tsk Tsk.
+You know what I mean.

 The depth setting can make the ball complexities explode to Nan territory real fast and there was a real fight to keep the complexity setting at bay.
 It was a wild idea coded by Claude and o1 model.